NAV NAV

 Environments

-We recommend using a sandbox entities instance to test initial API integration and validation.
+We recommend using a sandbox instance to test initial API integration and validation.
 Once you have finished testing and completed the integration, you can move to a second, "clean" instance with a new API key.
-This second instance will be your primary, ongoing entities instance.
+This second instance will be your primary, ongoing instance.

 Environment URLs: